mgidd/ITFnd100-Mod07/docs/index.md

 ```
 #### Listing 6

-Similarly, because I converted my user input for menu choice to type int, I included an exception to catch input errors that could not be converted to type int (Figure 7).
+Similarly, because I converted my user input for menu choice to type int, I included an exception to catch input errors that could not be converted to type int (Listing 7).
 ```
 try:
     choice = int(input('Which option would you like to perform?
 [1 to 6]: '))